abhisheksanghai/abhisheksanghai.github.io/_drafts/2019-05-03-linear-regression.md

 Repeat untill Convergence,
 &theta;<sub>j</sub>:= &theta;<sub>j</sub> - &alpha;<sup>&#x2202;J(&theta;)</sup>&frasl;<sub>&#x2202;&theta;<sub>j</sub></sub>; _where_ &alpha; is learning rate.

-&alpha; varies between 0 and 1 and needs to be optimized.
+&alpha; is a hyperparameter that varies between 0 and 1 and needs to be optimized.
 After every update we calculate J(&theta;) and observe the change.
+This updation of &theta; might go on forever, so, we define a stopping criteria (often called precision) for when we are very close to the global minima of the function.
 If the change is less than the specified precision i.e. convergence is achieved, the algorithm stops.

-**Note:** The update for the &theta;s happen simultaneously.
+**Note:** The update for all the &theta;s happen simultaneously.

 The process described above is called **Batch Gradient Descent**.